REtipster provides real estate guidance — not legal advice.

 In reality, there are three major ways real estate wholesalers make deals happen:

-- Through an assignment of contract
+- Through an assignment

 - Through a double close